takahser/nem-library-docs/docs/documentation/transaction.md

     readonly signature?: string;

     /**
-     * The public key of the account that created the transaction.
+    * The public account of the transaction creator.
     */
-    signer?: string;
+    public signer?: PublicAccount;

     /**
      * TimeWindow